palewire/californiacivicdata.org/_posts/2015-02-17-opennews-scrapers.markdown

 published: true
 ---

-A new release of [our software](http://django-calaccess-campaign-browser.californiacivicdata.org/en/latest/) for analyzing the millions of dollars spent to influence California election now features crucial data withheld by the state.
+A new release of [our software](http://django-calaccess-campaign-browser.californiacivicdata.org/en/latest/) for analyzing the millions of dollars spent to influence California elections now features crucial data withheld by the state.

 The upgrade comes thanks to members of [the 2015 class](http://opennews.org/what/fellowships/2015meet/) of Knight-Mozilla OpenNews fellows, who [joined us last month](http://opennews.org/blog/fellowship-onboarding-ccdc/) in Los Angeles to improve our open-source system for downloading and parsing the California Secretary of State's [CAL-ACCESS database](http://cal-access.sos.ca.gov/).